Spinors on Singular Spaces and the Topology of Causal Fermion Systems: Basic Definitions and Simple Examples

-A particular structure on a topological fermion system is the particle space~$\H$.
-The vectors in~$\H$ have the interpretation as the wave functions corresponding to the quantum particles of the physical system (this is also the reason for the name ``particle space'').
+A particular structure of a topological fermion system is the Hilbert space~$\H$.
+The vectors in~$\H$ have the interpretation as the wave functions corresponding to the quantum states of the physical system.
 More generally, a basic underlying concept is to encode the geometry and topology in a certain family of functions defined on space or in space-time.
-This is illustrated in the next examples. \begin{Example} (Scalar and vector fields on a closed Riemannian manifold) {\em{ \begin{itemize} \item[(i)] Let~$(\hat{M},g)$ be a smooth compact Riemannian manifold without boundary and~$\Delta$ the Laplace-Beltrami operator acting on complex-valued scalar functions on~$\hat{M}$.
-Then the operator~$-\Delta$ with domain~$C^\infty(\hat{M})$ is an essentially self-adjoint operator on~$L^2(\hat{M})$.
+This is illustrated in the next examples. \begin{Example} (Scalar and vector fields on a closed Riemannian manifold) {\em{ \begin{itemize}[leftmargin=2em] \item[(i)] Let~$(\scrM,g)$ be a smooth compact Riemannian manifold without boundary and~$\Delta$ the Laplace-Beltrami operator acting on complex-valued scalar functions on~$\scrM$.
+Then the operator~$-\Delta$ with domain~$C^\infty(\scrM)$ is an essentially self-adjoint operator on~$L^2(\scrM)$.
 It has a purely discrete spectrum lying on the positive real axis.
-For a given parameter~$L>0$ we let~$\H$ be the span of all eigenfunctions corresponding to eigenvalues~$\leq L$,
+For a given parameter~$L>0$ we let~$\H$ be the span of all eigenfunctions corresponding to eigenvalues at most~$L$, i.e.